willcpope/galaxys_edge_experience_analysis/README.md

 ## Findings

+### Star Wars: Galaxy's Edge is Popular
+* Star Wars: Galaxy's Edge has had a very positive reception on Twitter with 88.8% of Tweets being either positive or neutral and only 11.2% of Tweets classified as negative.

+### Rides Are Most Important
+* The survey data shows that all age groups rank the rides as the most important experiences with Star Wars: Rise of the Resistance as the most important followed by Millennium Falcon: Smugglers Run.

+### Oga's Cantina is an Important Experience for Ages 18-44
+* After the rides, the survey data revealed that the 3 largest participating age groups ranging from 18-44 years old rank Oga's Cantina as the next most important experience.

+### Savi's Workshop & Droid Depot Are Important Experiences for Ages Under 18 and 55-64
+* After the rides, the survey data revealed that both the youngest (Under 18) and oldest (55-64) participants prioritize shopping as most important, specifically Droid Depot and Savi's Workshop.

+### Dok-Ondar's Den of Antiquities is Popular Among All Age Groups

+Dok-Ondar's Den of Antiquities is a popular shopping location across all age groups.
+Den of Antiquties is like a souvenir shop meets museum.

 ---

 * Look up related search terms from Google Trends

-* Galaxy's Edge has had a very positive reception on Twitter with 88.8% of Tweets being either positive or neutral and only 11.2% of Tweets classified as negative.

-* Below you'll see the ranked importance of each experience by age group.
-Across all age groups, the most important experiences are the rides with Rise of the Resistance as #1 and Smugglers Run as #2.
-After the attraction, the middle three age groups comprising 18-44 were most interested in Ogas Cantina after the attractions while both the youngest and oldest age groups were interested in the shopping experiences primarily Savis and Droid Depot.
-Den of Antiquities is a popular shopping location across all age groups.
-Den of Antiquties is like a souvenir shop meets museum.

 * The attractions are the most important aspect and Rise of the Resistance was selected as the top aspect and is also promiment in the sentiment scores and top words used

 * We see that Savis and Droid Depot are both of interest together.
 * Lightsaber scored high

-* After attractions, Ogas Cantina is most important for all ages groups accept 55-64 and Under 18.
-Those age groups listed shopping as the next priority - specifically Droid Depot and Savis.

-* All age groups 18-44 accept youngest and oldest
+* Correlation in Savis and Droid Depot because it's a customized gift
+* Experience in word cloud - check other words like Lightsaber

 * Look at total word count

 * Den of Antiquities is an important shopping destination across all ages groups - cool collectibles and unique shopping - shop meets museum

-* Correlation in Savis and Droid Depot because it's a customized gift

-* Experience in word cloud - check other words like Lightsaber

 * Most immersive to live in universe by paying money for either an experience or item that you choose